 This is a chicken yakisoba recipe, though you can easily make it with shrimp, pork or other proteins, or go vegetarian.

-The recipe that follows is how I like to make mine, and we just love them.
 It's a great go-to for busy nights when you want to get something on the table fast that doesn't compromise on flavor.

 Let's talk about how to make Yakisoba Noodles, shall we?